- Radiation Basics

 Do electrical sources cause any health effects?

 Exposure to ELF EMF at high levels can affect the functioning of the nervous system.
 However, exposure to high levels of ELF EMF is not normally found in the everyday environment from electrical sources.
-While such exposures are very unusual, there are Australian guidelines on limits of exposure which are aimed at preventing established harmful effects.
+While such exposures are very unusual, there are international guidelines on limits of exposure which are aimed at preventing established harmful effects.

 There has been a lot of research on whether exposure to ELF EMF from electrical sources below the exposure limits causes any health effects.
 Most of the research indicates that ELF EMF exposure normally encountered in the environment, including in the vicinity of powerlines, does not pose a risk to human health.
 However, there are some epidemiological (population) studies that have reported a possible association between prolonged exposure to ELF magnetic fields at levels below the exposure limits but higher than what is typically encountered and increased rates of childhood leukaemia.
 Based largely on this limited evidence the International Agency for Research on Cancer has classified ELF magnetic fields as possibly carcinogenic to humans.

 There are problems with the methods in epidemiological studies that weaken the conclusion from these results.
 It is not known how magnetic fields could cause childhood leukaemia.
 Overall, other research including studies on cells and animals has not confirmed these results.
 On balance, the evidence related to childhood leukaemia is not strong; however people should be aware of the issue in order to make informed decisions.